She was an altogether exceptional woman.

 We had decided to go for a meal afterwards and enjoyed a lovely evening.
 Roshan praised the production and said it reminded him of his work with Peter Brook.
 The two of them kept extrapolating, analysing details and directorial choices.
 It pleased me no end of course, and because Thelma Holt, the artistic director at The Round House at the time, had made a point of grabbing hold of me just as I was leaving the House, had told me only a half an hour earlier, “I just feel a need to say that I was taken by surprise – your production looks nothing at all like the typical drama school production – it’s, er… just very professional.
 It’s excellent!”

 Incidentally, I believe it was around this time David Attenborough approached Roshan Seth trying to convince him to get back into acting and accept the part of Nehru in Gandhi, which was to be Attenborough’s next feature.
 Roshan ended up saying yes, and the rest is history.
-The film – collecting a host of awards, including several BAFTAs and Oscars – represented a big breakthrough for Roshan Seth, catapulting his acting career to new heights.
+The film – collecting a host of awards, including several BAFTAs and Oscars – represented a big breakthrough for Roshan Seth, catapulting his acting career to new heights and a long trail of highly memorable performances.

 This decade was a decade of changes, big changes, for both Lynette and I, albeit in very different ways.